Ultimate UI Design Guide For Your Mobile Shopping App

 - Guiding your customers through the checkout

-Satisfying all the above will result in a great mobile sales channel which will bring a lot of sales.
+Satisfying all the above will result in a great mobile sales channel which will bring a lot of sales and decrease abandoned cart rate.
 However, to achieve that you should have a solid approach.
 A great UI design approach starts with customer behavior analysis.

 Then, you should decide the desired actions in the mobile app.
 It can be a direct purchase, filtering the product or tracking the order, etc.